Lending you a helping hand

 What Are the Interest Rates for Federal Student Loans?

-The interest rate varies depending on the loan type and (for most types of federal student loans) the first disbursement date of the loan.
-The table below provides interest rates for Direct Subsidized Loans, Direct Unsubsidized Loans and Direct PLUS Loans first disbursed on or after July 1, 2023, and before July 1, 2024.
+The interest rate varies depending on the loan type and the first disbursement date of the loan.
+The table below provides interest rates for Federal Direct Subsidized Loans, Federal Direct Unsubsidized Loans and Federal Direct PLUS Loans first disbursed on or after July 1, 2024, and before July 1, 2025.

 Direct PLUS Loans